An improved lower bound for multicolor Ramsey numbers and the half-multiplicity Ramsey number problem: Additional estimates on

 Taking $y = \frac{ t-2}{ \frac{s-1}{2} + t-2 } $, we obtain

 \end{proof}

-The upper bound for $\mathbb P(s,t)$ arising from the probabilistic method is Lemma \ref{random-construction}.
-In addition to the probabilistic method, we have access to an explicit construction, introduced by Conlon and Ferber \cite{ConlonFerber}.
+The upper bound for $c_{s,t}$ arising from the probabilistic method is Lemma \ref{random-construction}.
+In addition to the probabilistic method, we have access to an explicit construction, first applied to this problem by Conlon and Ferber \cite{ConlonFerber}.
 The bound obtained this way is as follows.

 \begin{lemma} For $t$ even, we have

 \end{lemma}

 This is a reformulation of estimates from \cite{ConlonFerber} and \cite{Wigderson}.